Response to Climate Change

 • In addition to reviewing excessive packaging in product packaging, reducing the amount of plastic used by switching to recycled paper and returnable boxes, etc.

-Energy cost Electricity cost
+Energy costs Electricity costs

-Electricity costs are increasing due to decarbonization of the Company’s plants and offices as well as popularization of renewable energy
+Electricity costs are increasing due to decarbonization of the Company’s plants and offices as well as popularization of renewable energy.

 Medium Medium